-When I thought about writing this article, I wondered to myself if this was still a thing.
-I remember while I was back in college, maybe in my second year or so, saying I wanted a bad boy!
-You know a guy who had swag, who knew how to dress and handle women.
-I was about 20 years old then.
-There was this guy I was occasionally seeing who was the definition of a bad guy.
+When I thought about writing this article, I wondered if this was still a thing.
+I remember while I was back in college, maybe in my second year or so saying I wanted a bad boy!
+You know, a guy who had swag, who knew how to dress and handle women.
+I was about 20 years old at the time, little wonder my reasoning.

 In those days, I only attended church because I didn’t want to lie to my mom when she called to ask if I went to church on a Sunday.
 So yeah, that guy was pulling me away from my morals and also God.

 Image courtesy of Pexels

 So Why do Good Girls Love Bad Boys?

 There is no simple answer to this question.
 It has to do with a lot of layers, which needs to be peeled back for different people to get to the core of the matter.
 Good girls still fall for the wrong guys these days.
 It might have to do with daddy issues for some—maybe their father wasn’t present while they were growing up, and their mom dated all sorts of men, who didn’t treat her right.
 So now the daughter feels like that is how love is supposed to be.
 For others, it might be self-esteem issues.
 Not knowing your identity, worth, or value can lead you to bad relationships.

 If you feel like you have to struggle for someone to choose you, then you will keep going after men who treat you poorly.
 I heard of a story once about a girl, who was in a relationship with a player, she complained about how he kept cheating on her and was sick of it.
 She eventually broke up with him and moved on with her life.
 Six months down the line, she met someone else who adored her.